kennyjoseph/kennyjoseph.github.io/_includes/class.md

 - Attendence at and [active participation](#class-participation) in class, which includes the ability to discuss up to 3 papers for that week (**3 points**)

 Important notes on weekly graded assignments:
 - **There are 12 weeks of reading assignments.
 I will grade out of a possible of 10 weeks for each sub-assignment.
-So responses are graded out of 30 points, comments out of 10, and attendence/participation out of 30.**
+So responses are graded out of 30 points, comments out of 10, and attendence/participation out of 30.** Note, then, that the grading of responses is **separate** from

 In addition, you will present two papers to the class.
 These presentations will be graded on an additional 15-points:
 - 12 minute presentation of the paper (guidelines below; **10 points**)